 “First, we may conclude that Jason is not gay but is simply experimenting with other boys as an outlet.
 It is very common for boys to experiment during puberty.
 Many prepubescent and pubescent boys find it difficult to relate to girls, and experimenting with another boy is a channel to relieve sexual tensions that are at a peak during puberty.
 It’s also a channel that provides safety from the possibility of pregnancy that might occur if a boy is having sex with a girl.
 If that’s the case with Jason, we will provide reorientation counseling that will allow him to understand that what he’s doing is normal experimentation and that it doesn’t mean that he is gay.
 We will provide counseling for you and your husband so you understand what’s going on and that there is typically nothing for you to worry about.
 We will provide information so you will be able to know what signs to watch for, and understand which ones are positive and which are potentially negative and what they mean.

-“Second, we may conclude that Jason is bisexual, that it’s genetic and not experimental.
+“Second, we may conclude that Jason is bisexual, that it’s genetic and is not experimental.
 While he might have some gay tendencies it is possible that he can overcome them and relate to girls and marry, have children, and live the life of a heterosexual male.
 If we determine that this is the case, our objective will be to provide reorientation counseling for Jason to understand what it means to be bisexual and the steps to transition to heterosexual marriage and family life and learn how to suppress gay tendencies.
 Bisexuality is complex, and some bisexual men and women will not be able to lead a life as a heterosexual adult.
 We may make that conclusion, and if so we will provide reorientation counseling for Jason to help him understand how to best cope with his sexuality and what his options might be.
 We will also provide counseling to help you and your husband so you understand the transition process and how to support Jason during his transition, and again we provide information so you will be able to know what signs to watch for, and understand which ones are positive and which are potentially negative and what they mean.

 “Third, we may conclude that Jason is gay, that it’s genetic and not experimental, and that he is not bisexual.
 In this case we will provide reorientation counseling for Jason so he understands his feelings and can accept himself as a gay male.
-We will also provide counseling to help you and your husband so you can learn about how to accept and relate to your gay son and how to help him develop into a healthy adult.
+We will also provide counseling to help you and your husband so you can learn about how to accept and relate to having a gay son and how to help him develop into a healthy adult.
 The most important counseling we would provide if Jason is gay is that you should love him for the wonderful boy who is your son, your son who is gay and cannot do anything about it.

-“In all cases we will provide links to support websites and a telephone hotline for Jason and for you and your husband that all of you can utilize.”
+“In all cases we will provide links to support websites and a telephone hotline for Jason and for you and your husband that all of you can utilize.

-Betty felt disappointed by what she had heard from Doctor Byers.
+Betty felt disappointed by what she had heard so far from Doctor Byers.
 “When I decided to come to your office it was because I thought you would be reorienting Jason away from a homosexual lifestyle to a normal life with a wife and children.
 That’s what I thought you meant by reorientation.
 But it appears that isn’t what you do.”

 “Reorientation means we work with a child and that child’s parents.
 Our primary objective is to make certain that the child understands what he or she is going through, to help them evaluate whether they are just experimenting, or that they are bisexual and can lead life as a heterosexual, or that they are bisexual and will not be able to lead life as a heterosexual, or that they are gay and will live their life as a gay adult.”

 Doctor Byers had heard this cry for help many times before.
-“No one can guarantee what you’re asking for.
+“Betty, no one can guarantee what you’re asking for.
 The ex-gay programs claim they use what they call sexual reparative therapy to ‘cure’ gays of being gay.
 It’s brainwashing using psychological or spiritual interventions, and has been repudiated by virtually all major American medical, psychiatric, psychological and professional counseling organizations.
 If someone is gay it’s caused by genetics, and they can’t be ‘cured’ because it’s not a disease, and medical bodies warn that conversion therapy practices are ineffective and potentially harmful.
 In addition, like many other states, Califorina has a law banning the use of conversion therapy on minors.

 “The ex-gay programs are run by religious ministries that paint only a grim, distorted view of anyone who might be gay.
 They claim that homosexuality is a disorder, but in 1973 the American Psychiatric Association declassified homosexuality as a mental disorder.
 They claim that gays are all pedophiles, but the abuse of boys by gay men has been found to be extremely rare, and the preponderant majority of pedophiles are heterosexual males.
 Ex-gay conversion claims were discredited by the American Psychological Association in 2006.
 The recidivism rate from ex-gay programs is estimated to be 70%.